kadu-v/monkey-rs/README.md

 $ cargo r
 ```

-Then, starting the following porompt.
+Then, starting the following prompt.
 ```
 $ monkey>
 ```